-The Term Loan Agreement with CRG is classified as a current liability on the balance sheet at June 30, 2019 and December 31, 2018 based on the Company's consideration of the probability of violating the minimum liquidity covenant included in the Term Loan Agreement.
+The Term Loan Agreement with CRG is classified as a current liability on the balance sheet at March 31, 2020 and December 31, 2019 based on the Company's consideration of the probability of violating the 2020 revenue covenant primarily due to the COVID-19 pandemic's likely impact on our product sales, which in turn would trigger violation of the minimum liquidity covenant included in the Term Loan Agreement.
 The Term Loan Agreement includes a subjective acceleration clause whereby an event of default, including a material adverse change in the business, operations, or conditions (financial or otherwise), could result in the acceleration of the obligations under the Term Loan Agreement.
-The contractual terms of the agreement require principal payments of \$23.2 million and \$23.2 million during the years ended December 31, 2021 and 2022, respectively.
+The contractual terms of the agreement, as amended, require quarterly principal payments of \$12.0 million commencing March 31, 2022 through maturity December 31, 2022.